“Contemporary laid-back luxury in the heart of picture-perfect Pienza, a charming slice of authentic Tuscan life”

 - Safe box

-The buzzing Townhouse Caffe overlooks the hotel's medieval walled garden, and is causing a real stir in the local area.
-It wouldn’t look out of place in London or New York, with an open kitchen displaying the chef's creative touches and retro furniture throughout (reclaimed orange steel factory chairs at the bar, French school chairs at the tables, and blackboards displaying the menus).
-The chef was kidnapped from La Bandita for this new enterprise, and it was genuinely heart-warming to hear people praising his creations to him throughout the evening.
+The buzzing Townhouse Caffe overlooks the hotel's medieval walled garden, and is very extremely popular – it’s packed out every night of the week.
+It wouldn’t look out of place in London or New York, with an open kitchen displaying the chef's creative touches and retro furniture throughout (reclaimed orange steel factory chairs at the bar, French school chairs at the tables, and blackboards menus).

-We opted for the set menu, which changes daily depending on what local produce is available at the market; friendly staff can recommend accompanying wines.
-The starter of rich cauliflower and parmesan soup with truffle shavings set the standard from the word go, and it remained sky-high through a perfectly cooked asparagus and ricotta tortellini, then a grilled-to-order steak on a bed of white beans with balsamic reduction and tarragon.
-Pudding was a mini selection of Tiramisu-foam-topped brownies.
+Chef David uses the freshest ingredients and local market produce; friendly staff can recommend accompanying wines.
+Our starter of courgette flowers stuffed with fresh ricotta and mint set the standard from the word go, and it remained sky-high throughout.
+There was decadent black-truffle pasta and a perfectly tender beef fillet with white beans and balsamic reduction.
+The tarragon pudding was a heavenly deconstructed Tiramisu.
 Simple Italian food with the freshest of ingredients, cooked immaculately - and good value to boot.

 Breakfast was also exceptional, served either in the restaurant or alfresco in the walled garden on sunny mornings.
 Freshly squeezed juice, pastries, fruit salads, coffee and a menu packed full of mouthwatering options; after much deliberation we opted for the scrambled eggs with smoked salmon.
 Other choices included various combinations of bacon, sausage and eggs.